surzerker/beast/README.md

 # Beast Tracker Fork

 This is a fork of the [original Beast Tracker](https://beastracker.s3.amazonaws.com/index.html) for the Goldblum Goo and Deformed Wing quests in Race War Kingdoms.
-It adds quality-of-life (QoL) improvements to enhance usability and reliability, maintained by [Surzerker](https://github.com/surzerker).
+It adds quality-of-life (QoL) improvements to enhance usability and reliability.

 ## Credits